Bharat0014/HGCal-ValidDetId-SQLite/README.md

 This setup has to be used by the Admin and it is required to be executed **ONLY once per each HGCal geometry release** to first validate and then store valid DetIds in Sqlite databse for a new release of the geometry.

-###  Step A : DetId Definition and Raw CSV Creation (Pre validation)
+###  Step A : DetId Definition And Store Possible Combination Of DetIds In CSV Formate (Pre Validation)

-In this step, we create a complete list of all possible DetIds for each of the HGCal subdetectors—EE, HE Silicon, and HE Scintillator—using the bit patterns shown in the tables below: [DetId Definations (Pre validation)](#DetId-Definations-(Pre-validation)).
+In this step, we create a complete list of all possible Combination of DetIds for the given DetIds definations in the table below: [DetId Definations (Pre validation)](#DetId-Definations-(Pre-validation)).
+Then we store each created detIds for each of the HGCal subdetectors—EE, HE Silicon, and HE Scintillator—using the bit patterns shown in the tables.
 Each DetId is a unique code that describes a part of the detector, such as its layer number, wafer or tile type, and position (u and v for silicon; ring and iPhi for scintillator).
-We do this to make sure we include every possible detector location before checking if they are valid.
-These tables follow the official HGCal DetId format and will be used in the next step to check the IDs against the actual detector layout.
-This step generates **all possible raw DetIds** for HGCal geometry before applying any validation.
+We do this to make sure we include every possible detector location.
+These tables follow the official HGCal DetId format and will be used in the next step to check the detIds against the actual detector layout.

 #### DetId Definations (Pre validation)